• News

 New Hampshire mother Emily Long uploaded a series of disturbing videos onto social media ahead of allegedly shooting members of her family.

-Authorities discovered the scene in the rural town of Madbury on Monday (August 18), with the 34-year-old believed to have put several bullets in her terminally ill husband Ryan, 48, and more in their children Parker, eight, and Ryan Jr., six.
+Authorities discovered the scene in the rural town of Madbury on Monday (August 18), with the 34-year-old believed to have shot her terminally ill husband, Ryan, 48, and their children Parker, eight, and Ryan Jr., six.
 A third child was found unharmed at the property.

 According to autopsy results, the local medical examiner found that Emily herself had also died, this time from a self-inflicted gunshot wound.